 Greta Gauhe founded the Follow Through Collective & Co.
 2015 in London.
 The Collective collaborates with artists from different backgrounds in order to constantly shift perspectives on the arts.
 They focus on social, political and ecological issues in our society.
 The Collective performed at many festivals, including Resolution Festival, Emerge Festival, Camden Fringe Festival, the City of London Festival, the Fi.ELDS Festival (East London dance), Stratford Arts Center and the Nah Dran Festival in Berlin.
 They also presented works at the Chisenhale Dance Space, The Place Theatre, the University of the Arts in Berlin, Tanzspeicher in Würzburg and at the Bonnie Bird Theatre in London.
+They have received praise from various well-known reviewers and are currently working on a new production for art institutions.

 Thank you to all the collaborating artists throughout the years!
 You are outstanding and incredibly powerful people and performers!
 The Collective only exists because of each one of you and all your contributions towards it!